telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/fields-name-change.md

 ## See Also

-Other articles on the Kendo UI PivotGrid and how-to examples:
+Other articles and how-to examples on the Kendo UI PivotGrid:

 * [PivotGrid JavaScript API Reference](/api/javascript/ui/pivotgrid)
 * [How to Access MDX Query]({% slug howto_access_mdx_query_pivotgrid %})